my-language-skills/simple-metadata/doc/doc-fields.md

 # Metadata Properties relationships

 ## A - General
+Equivalences betwen each Key and the LRM, Schema, Lom and DC name.

 | Cod    | Key                    | LOM (DELETE)     | LRMI    | Schema                                                                            | LOM              | DC
 | ------ | ---------------------- | ---------------- | ------- | --------------------------------------------------------------------------------- | ---------------- | -------------------------